 In most cases minor version updates of WordPress (for example 3.5.X) just contain small bug fixes and security patches and shouldn’t affect compatibility with plugins and themes.
 These rarely cause problems and usually are safe to install.

 It’s the major version updates that need to concern you more.
-Fortunately these only happen every 4 or 5 months.
-These major releases add new user features and developer APIs which could possible break backwards compatibility and could cause a plugin to break and even take down the website.
-For this reason you need to do your research to find out if the plugins you have installed support this major version of WordPress before updating.
+Fortunately, these only happen every 4 or 5 months.
+These major releases add new user features and developer APIs which could possibly break backwards compatibility and could cause a plugin to break and even take down the website.
+For this reason, you need to do your research to find out if the plugins you have installed support this major version of WordPress before updating.
 This can be further complicated by the fact if the WordPress update also includes security fixes.
 You always want to install these as soon as possible.

 Remember, just like with plugin and themes updates, ALWAYS do a backup before updating WordPress.
 If it is possible, test the update on a staging server with a copy of the website first.

 While some plugin and themes are free to use, not all of them are.
 Some software used on your website may require a paid license to function, receive updates, and get support for when needed.
 A lot of this type of software is subscription based and renewed annually.
 You will want to keep track of any licenses you need to purchase to make sure when the time comes the payment goes through.
 If it doesn’t, then the software will stop receiving updates and may even stop working.